SD Card Showing Wrong Size? How to Restore Full Capacity on SD Card (2022) – Qiling

 Typical reasons:

-As far as we concerned, the issue of SD card showing the wrong size mainly owes to three aspects.
+The issue of an SD card showing the wrong size is primarily attributed to three main factors.

 Recover Data SD Card Before Formatting